NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicssimulations.md

 ```@example dynamics
 out = run_trajectory(u0, tspan, sim; output=(:position, :adiabatic_population))
 ```
-The specific quantities that are available are listed [`here`].
-If you need to add the output of another quantity, the process for doing so is described [`here`]
+The quantities that are available are listed [here](@ref `DynamicsOutputs`).
+Adding more quantities requires that a new function is defined inside the [`DynamicsOutputs`](@ref) module that has the same set of parameters as the existing quantities.

 This time we can see that the output contains only the quantities that we asked for.